Connecticut man accused of starting Molotov cocktail fires targeting ambulances - KRDO

 Connecticut man accused of starting Molotov cocktail fires targeting ambulances

-A 37-year-old Connecticut man allegedly used a Molotov cocktail to start a fire at an ambulance facility and was also connected to other arson fires targeting Emergency Medical Services agencies in the state on Saturday, the Old Saybrook Fire Department said in a Facebook post.
+A 37-year-old Connecticut man who allegedly used a Molotov cocktail to start a fire at an ambulance facility is also responsible for starting at least four fires throughout the state, authorities said.

+Richard White, 37, is in custody in Pennsylvania on charges related to the fires, a press release from Meriden Police said.

+According to the press release, an employee at Hunters Ambulance in Meriden told officers that White, who is employed by Hunters, got into a physical altercation with another employee around 10 a.m.
+Saturday and fled the scene before police arrived.

+Within the hour, he was seen “throwing an already lit object” out of a 2004 gray Ford Taurus at the West Main Street location in Meridan, the release said.

+A warrant issued for White out of Middletown lists charges of third-degree arson and third-degree burglary, as he was not permitted to enter the Old Saybrook facility at the time of the fire, Connecticut State Police Sergeant Paul Makuc said at a press conference Sunday

-The Torrington, Connecticut, man fled the state and was taken into custody Saturday night in Pennsylvania, according to the Facebook post.
-He is being charged with second-degree arson and second-degree burglary, authorities said.
+The Torrington, Connecticut, man fled the state and was taken into custody Saturday night in Pennsylvania, according to a Facebook post.

+“At this time the suspect remains incarcerated in Pennsylvania and is awaiting extradition back to connect to face charges in each of these municipalities,”Makuc stated.

+White is expected to be extradited and has a bond of $150,000 under the arrest warrant that was issued, the release from the fire department said.
+It’s unclear whether the man has an attorney.

 Roxbury Fire Chief Todd Wheeler told CNN affiliate WFSB they got a call about an automatic alarm at the firehouse around 5:45 p.m.
 ET on Saturday.
 Smoke was coming out of the ambulance bay by the time Wheeler arrived at the firehouse, WFSB reported.